-To start a corporation in Alaska, you must file the Articles of Incorporation with your state’s Secretary of State office.
-To simplify the process of forming a corporation in Alaska, we’ve put together 10 easy steps for you to form your business:
+To start a corporation in the Last Frontier, you must file the Articles of Incorporation with the Alaska Division of Corporations, Business and Professional Licensing office.
+To simplify the process of forming a corporation in Alaska, we’ve put together 10 steps for you to form your business.

 Naming your corporation is the first step you’ll take to form your company officially.
 You might have a name in mind or several ideas swirling around in your head.
 We recommend writing down any names you or your partners are interested in pursuing, so you can run them through the next step.

 Once you have your list, it’s time to see if your business name options are available.
 In Alaska, your corporation name should be distinguishable from other corporations.
 This means you’ll want to perform a quick search to ensure no other Alaska company has already secured your name.

 You can do this by searching the Alaska Department of Commerce, Community, and Economic Development corporation database.
 Keep in mind that corporations in Alaska cannot contain certain words such as “city,” “village,” or “borough” and should not contain offensive words according to Alaska Corporation Statutes and Regulations.

 After you find an available name that you and your partners have agreed upon, it’s time to add a corporation designator to the end of your name.
 This designator can be “Corporation,” “Incorporated,” “Company,” or “Limited.”
 You can also opt for abbreviations of these four words.
 For example, “Last Frontier Fishing” could become “Last Frontier Fishing, Corp.” or “Last Frontier Fishing, Incorporated.”